WLNE-TV: Later ownership changes

 On May 16, 2019, it was announced that Standard Media, a company led by former Young Broadcasting and Media General executive Deb McDermott, would acquire WLNE and KLKN for $83 million.
 The sale was completed on September 5.

 On September 12, 2025, Sinclair Broadcast Group—owner of WJAR—announced that it had acquired the non-license assets of WLNE and would take over its operations.
 The agreement resulted in the layoffs of multiple employees, including meteorologist Kelly Bates (who had originally joined the station in 2021 after departing WJAR amid a contract dispute).

-On September 22, 2025, it was announced that Rincon Broadcasting Group would be buying the WLNE-TV license along with the other stations owned by Standard Media for $50 million, pending FCC approval.
+On September 22, 2025, it was announced that Rincon Broadcasting Group would be buying the WLNE-TV license along with the other stations owned by Standard Media for $50 million; the sale was completed on February 27, 2026.

+On December 1, 2025, the ABC affiliation and all of WLNE's main programming were moved to WJAR's second subchannel, with Roar, which formerly aired on WJAR-DT4, moving to WLNE's main channel.
+On January 12, 2026, WJAR-DT2 was rebranded from "ABC 6" to "Coastal ABC".
+As of January 2026, all of WLNE's station operations have been relocated from the Orms Building in downtown Providence to WJAR's studios in Cranston.

 Programming

-As an ABC affiliate, WLNE runs virtually the entire ABC programming schedule.
+As an ABC affiliate, WLNE ran virtually the entire ABC programming schedule.
 Effective with the 1995 affiliation switch, Saturday morning infomercials were replaced with ABC's Saturday morning program block (currently Weekend Adventure; that block replaced ABC Kids in 2011).